graasp/graasp-mobile-builder/README.md

 Running `yarn build:ios:prod` should generate a local build of the iOS bundle.
 The file will be called something like `build-1701795453442.ipa`.
 This file can be added to [the Transporter app](https://apps.apple.com/us/app/transporter/id1450874784) which allows you to send app bundles to AppStore Connect where you can manage them.

+For beta testing, you can deliver the app on Testflight, and chosen testers will be able to install the app on their iOS phone.
+The build number should be bumped each time you deploy a new build, but you can keep the same main version number.

 #### Android

 You can either generate a `.apk` file so users can install it directly on their devices, or a `.aab` file that can be submitted to the PlayStore and downloaded by internal testers.